-- (i) Processed into a specific form and shape; or - (ii) Combined with other raw material to create a material that has different properties than the properties of the individual raw materials. - (b) Domestic preference. - (1) This clause implements- - Section 1605 of the American Recovery and Reinvestment Act of 2009 (Recovery Act) (Pub.
-L. 111-5), by requiring, unless an exception applies, that all iron, steel, and other manufactured goods used as construction material in the project are produced in the United States; and - (ii) The Buy American Act (41 U.S.C.
-10a-10d) by providing a preference for unmanufactured domestic construction material. - (2) The Contractor shall use only domestic construction material in performing this contract, except as provided in paragraph (b)(3) and (b)(4) of this clause. - (3) This requirement does not apply to the construction material or components listed by the Government as follows: None - (4) The Contracting Officer may add other foreign construction material to the list in paragraph (b)(3) of this clause if the Government determines that- - (i) The cost of domestic construction material would be unreasonable. - (A) The cost of domestic iron, steel, or other manufactured goods used as construction material is unreasonable when the cumulative cost of such material will increase the cost of the contract by more than 25 percent; - (B) The cost of unmanufactured construction material is unreasonable when the cost of such material exceeds the cost of foreign material by more than 6 percent; - (ii) The construction material is not mined, produced, or manufactured in the United States in sufficient and reasonably available quantities and of a satisfactory quality; or - (iii) The application of the restriction of section 1605 of the Recovery Act or the Buy American Act to a particular construction material would be inconsistent with the public interest. - (c) Request for determination of inapplicability of Section 1605 of the Recovery Act or the Buy American Act. - (i) Any Contractor request to use foreign construction material in accordance with paragraph (b)(4) of this clause shall include adequate information for Government evaluation of the request, including- - (A) A description of the foreign and domestic construction materials; - (B) Unit of measure; - (C) Quantity;
+- (1) Processed into a specific form and shape; or - (2) Combined with other raw material to create a material that has different properties than the properties of the individual raw materials. - (b) Domestic preference. - (1) This clause implements- - (i) Section 1605 of the American Recovery and Reinvestment Act of 2009 (Recovery Act) (Pub.
+L. 111-5), by requiring, unless an exception applies, that all manufactured construction material in the project is manufactured in the United States and, if the construction material consists wholly or predominantly of iron or steel, the iron or steel was produced in the United States (produced in the United States means that all manufacturing processes of the iron or steel must take place in the United States, except metallurgical processes involving refinement of steel additives); and

+- (ii) The Buy American Act (41 U.S.C.
+10a-10d) by providing a preference for unmanufactured construction material mined or produced in the United States over unmanufactured construction material mined or produced in a foreign country. - (2) The Contractor shall use only domestic construction material in performing this contract, except as provided in paragraph (b)(3) and (b)(4) of this clause. - (3) This requirement does not apply to the construction material or components listed by the Government as follows: None - (4) The Contracting Officer may add other foreign construction material to the list in paragraph (b)(3) of this clause if the Government determines that- - (i) The cost of domestic construction material would be unreasonable; - (A) The cost of domestic manufactured construction material, when compared to the cost of comparable foreign manufactured construction material, is unreasonable when the cumulative cost of such material will increase the cost of the contract by more than 25 percent; - (B) The cost of domestic unmanufactured construction material is unreasonable when the cost of such material exceeds the cost of comparable foreign unmanufactured construction material by more than 6 percent; - (ii) The construction material is not mined, produced, or manufactured in the United States in sufficient and reasonably available quantities and of a satisfactory quality; - (iii) The application of the restriction of section 1605 of the Recovery Act to a particular manufactured construction material would be inconsistent with the public interest or the application of the Buy American Act to a particular unmanufactured construction material would be impracticable or inconsistent with the public interest. - (c) Request for determination of inapplicability of Section 1605 of the Recovery Act or the Buy American Act.

+- (i) Any Contractor request to use foreign construction material in accordance with paragraph (b)(4) of this clause shall include adequate information for Government evaluation of the request, including- - (A) A description of the foreign and domestic construction materials; - (B) Unit of measure; - (C) Quantity;